Anna Romano, Veterinary Technology Program Coordinator

 Student Learning Outcomes

-Upon successful completion of the A.A.S. degree in Veterinary Technology, graduates will be able to do the following:
+Upon successful completion of the Veterinary Assistant C.A.S., graduates will be able to do the following:

-- Exhibit conduct that reflects practice standards that are professional, ethical, and legal
+- Exhibit conduct that reflects the professional, ethical, and legal standards established by the field of veterinary medicine